 His family say he is possessed by demons, demons that make him want to become a man.
 When Sidney fled from his family’s prejudice, he was forced from slum to slum, stripped in public and beaten.
 His life changed when he eventually met a group of transgender friends.
 For the first time in his life, Sidney was no longer alone…

-Feature documentary Sidney & Friends is a heartfelt exploration of the hopes, dreams, and everyday reality of Kenya’s intersex and transgender community.
+Feature documentary Sidney & Friends is a heartfelt exploration of the hopes, dreams, and everyday reality of a group of intersex and transgender friends fighting to survive on the edge of Kenyan society.
 Join Sidney and his new friends as they share what it is like to grow up and live as a gender minority, in a region known for prejudice and discrimination against its LGBTI population.
 Filmed over 3 years, our friends reveal the secrets of their struggles with poignancy and sometimes also humour.
 The premise is simple; it’s about gender, friendship…and love.

 In 2013 I travelled to Kenya to visit my sister but a meeting with Guillit, a transboi and activist would change the course of the next 4 years of my life.
 Guillit just wanted to be heard.
 He told me other members of the transgender and intersex community, living on the edge of society, wanted to speak out too.